PoCInnovation/Workshops/software/29.Flask/README.md

 To interact with it, we are also giving you the file `database.py`.
 It creates the connection with the DB for you, your job will be to add methods to perform SQL queries and use them in your app.

 > If you take a look at `database.py`, you'll notice we are loading several database config values from the environment.
-> Create a `.env` file and add the corresponding variables, Flask will then automatically load them for you :wink:
+> Create a `.env` file and add the corresponding variables, Flask will then automatically load them for you 😉

 Create a `/register` endpoint using the POST method.
 Every call must provide 2 JSON params: an email and a password.
 > :bulb: You can access the params using the [request object](https://flask.palletsprojects.com/en/2.2.x/api/#incoming-request-data)